 - electrification of line tracks and upgrade/construction of electrification systems.

 Support will not be given to railway stations, except for railway infrastructure components.
 If the project includes such components, they should be presented as a separate work package.
 Support will not be given to activities related to the Class B systems nor to rolling stock.

-Support to track side ERTMS deployment, interlockings and/or GSM-R components will only be granted under ERTMS (section 6.2.1 ‘Projects related to smart and interoperable mobility’ of the Work Programme), in the form of Unit Contribution.
+Support to track side ERTMS deployment, interlockings and/or GSM-R components will only be granted under ERTMS (section 6.2.1 ‘Actions related to smart and interoperable mobility’ of the Work Programme), in the form of Unit Contribution.

-Projects shall comply with the provisions of Directive (EU) 2016/797 and with the related Technical Specifications for Interoperability.
+Projects must comply with the provisions of Directive (EU) 2016/797 and with the related Technical Specifications for Interoperability.
 Where relevant, projects should also be compatible with the alignment of operating procedures across borders in order to ensure the most effective use of the supported infrastructure.

 Facilities and infrastructure supported under CEF must be accessible for use by all operators on a non-discriminatory basis.

 Education and training institution, International organization, Non-Profit Organisation (NPO) / Non-Governmental Organisation (NGO), Other, Private institution, incl. private company (private for profit), Public Body (national, regional and local; incl.
 EGTCs), Research Institution incl.
 University, Small and medium-sized enterprise (SME)

 In order to be eligible, the applicants (beneficiaries and affiliated entities) must:

 - be legal entities (public or private bodies)